 I promised I wouldn’t keep you waiting and here it is…Tahini Toasted Sesame Paste.
 I can tell you that it’s easy and it is, but I also know that sometimes even easier would be to open a jar of Tahini and a can of chickpeas and be done with it.
-Still, not to twist your leg or anything, this homemade version of Tahini that starts with toasting the seeds is absolutely bombalicious.
+Still, not to twist your leg or anything, this homemade version of Tahini that starts with toasting the seeds is beyond incredible.

 And I was right.
 The second time I tried at least.
 The first time?
 They did not burn but were just a warmer brown and very clearly toasted and I am so glad I took a quick taste before adding that paste to other ingredients.
 It did not taste burnt because it was not, but the taste was leaning towards bitter.